thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 recordings that can occur stochastically or systematically, during the continuous operation of the instruments.
-The manual screening is aided by a radiation data quality assurance procedure, adjusted for the site, which is based on the methods of Long and Shi (2008, 2006).
+The manual screening is aided by a radiation data quality assurance procedure, adjusted for the site, which is based on the methods of Long and Shi (Long and Shi 2006, 2008).
 Thus, problematic recordings have been excluded from further processing.
 Although it is impossible to detect all false data, the large number of available data, and the aggregation scheme we used, ensures the quality of the radiation measurements used in this study.